microsoft/commercial-marketplace-client-dotnet/README.md

 - ClientId
 - clientSecret

 One test requires a marketplace purchase identification token and you can get it from a landing page link generated from an actual subscription.
-SImply url-decode it, and set the value in the test.
+Simply url-decode it, and set the value in the test.

 # Contributing